sambetts/graph-calling-bots/src/examples/Group/GroupCallingBotFunctionsApp/README.md

 BotBaseUrl | URL root of the bot.
 Example: https://callingbot.eu.ngrok.io Storage (optional) | Azure storage account connection string.
 Will use in-memory provider if not configured.
 Example: UseDevelopmentStorage=true
 CosmosDb (optional) | Cosmos DB connection string.
 Will use in-memory provider if not configured.
 Example: AccountEndpoint=https://callingbot.documents.azure.com:443/;AccountKey=xxxxxx==;
-DatabaseName | Cosmos DB name if cosmos is used.
-Example: CallingBot ContainerName | Cosmos DB container name if cosmos is used.
-Example: CallsLogs
+DatabaseName (optional) | Cosmos DB name if cosmos is used.
+Example: CallingBot ContainerName (optional) | Cosmos DB container name if cosmos is used.
+Example: CallsLogs SqlCallHistory (optional) | SQL Server connection string if SQL is used for storing call history.
+Example: Server=tcp:callingbot.database.windows.net,1433;Initial Catalog=CallingBot;Persist Security Info=False;User ID=callingbot;Password=xxxxxx;MultipleActiveResultSets=False;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30;

+Note: the order of preference for call-history logger is: SQL, Cosmos, InMemory.
+If you have both SQL and Cosmos configured, it will use SQL.
+If you have neither, it will use InMemory.

 ## Testing the Bot
 Expose the bot with NGrok: